deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ![](figures/figures_3_0.png)

-> 🔼 Figure 3 visually compares four different types of temporal encoders used in the BLIP-3-Video model architecture, highlighting the attentional pooling and sequential model as particularly effective.
+> 🔼 The figure visually compares four different types of temporal encoders used in the BLIP-3-Video model architecture, highlighting the differences in their approach to processing sequences of frame-level tokens.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Visually comparing different types of temporal encoders we explored in our model architecture. (c) and (d) are particularly effective, as we discuss further in the experiments.